-Upon approval, you’ll need to fund your account by making what’s known as the opening deposit.
+Upon approval, you’ll need to fund your account by making what’s known as the initial deposit.
 In most instances, there’s a minimum amount required for the account to be placed in active status.
 Review the bank’s policies to determine if you can make the initial deposit in person using cash or check, or over the phone.

 If you have a bank account online, an electronic funds transfer (EFT) will usually suffice.
 Also, keep in mind that the opening deposit requirement could be higher if you pose a high risk to the bank.
 More on that shortly.

 What if you’re denied for a bank account?

 Some financial institutions run credit checks before approving consumers new accounts.
 They do this to confirm that you don’t have any major outstanding debt obligations to other banks.